 End of beating ‘down with rummy

 Being one of the most popular games of all time, rummy is played all over the world — by pairs, three people or even four, to form an association.
-If three people are playing, a player must be inactive during each deal, the winner of one h plays with the inactive player.
+If three people are playing, a player must be inactive during each deal, the winner of one hand plays with the inactive player.

 Four people playing, the game actually consist of two separate games played simultaneously.
-Game of two people as associates, alternately opposing the two others keeping points of association.
+Game of two people as associates, alternately opposing the two others and keeping points of association.

-The dealer distributes ten cards to each player places the pack face down in the center of the table.
+The dealer distributes ten cards to each player and places the pack face down in the center of the table.
 The top card is turned on board the package to start the gap stack.
 The non-dealer begins the game by pulling the face-up card or the top stock card.

 The knocker marks the difference in the totals.
-However, if the total of the knocker is the same as or exceeds the points of his opponent, the last accumulates the difference plus 25 points the knocker, gets nothing.
+However, if the total of the knocker is the same as or exceeds the points of his opponent, the last accumulates the difference plus 25 points and the knocker, gets nothing.
 If the deal ends in a juniper or shots, only the winning player gets the points.
-All combinations are held in the h are not established until a player knocks or junks.
+All combinations are held in the hand and are not established until a player knocks or junks.

-The points are maintained in the columns, one for each player, each entry constitutes a box.
-The first player scoring 100 leads wins the game marks the difference between his total points his opponent.
+The points are maintained in the columns, one for each player, and each entry constitutes a box.
+The first player scoring 100 leads wins the game and marks the difference between his total points and his opponent.
 A bonus of 20 points is given to each player for each marked box.
-If the losing player does not score any point in a game, the winner scores a “Schneider” or has closed-out receives a bonus of 100 points.
+If the losing player does not score any point in a game, the winner scores a “Schneider” or has closed-out and receives a bonus of 100 points.